Reactive Users vs. Social Recommender Systems: Managing Opinion Drifts with Adaptive Policies: Model

+Intuitively, $Q_{k-1}$ is a diagonal matrix that captures how strongly each agent carries over the \emph{social influence term} $W x_{k-1}$ to the next step, with different weights depending on whether the agent clicked or not.
+In contrast, $P_{k-1}$ is a diagonal matrix that captures the \emph{direct pull of the recommendation} on the next-time step opinion for agents who click at time $k-1$ (and it is zero for non-clickers).
+We will use this compact form throughout our analysis.

-Clicking on a recommended content has two consequences: it influences the evolution of the agent's opinion (as detailed above), and it generates a benefit/reward for the agent (due to its entertainment value, providing knowledge, etc.).
-To model the latter, we define an \emph{agent reward function} $R^A: \mathbb{R}_{\geq 0} \to \mathbb{R}_{\geq 0}$, which determines the instantaneous reward for the agent at each time $k$ when evaluated at $|x_k - u_k|$ (the distance between the agent's current opinion and the consumed content).
-We assume $R^A$ is a non-increasing function; in words, when the difference between the recommendation and the opinion is lower (e.g., the recommended news article is more similar to the agent's views), the agent receives a higher reward.
+\textbf{Agents' utility:} Clicking on a recommended content has two consequences: it influences the evolution of the agent's opinion (as detailed above), and it generates a benefit/reward for the agent (due to its entertainment value, providing knowledge, etc.).
+To model the latter, we define an \emph{agent reward function} $R^A: \mathbb{R}_{\geq 0} \to \mathbb{R}_{\geq 0}$, which determines the instantaneous reward for agent $i$ at each time $k$, evaluated at $|x_{i,k} - u_{i,k}|$ (the distance between agent $i$'s current opinion and the consumed content).
+We assume $R^A$ is a non-increasing function: rewards are higher when the the difference between the recommendation and the opinion is smaller (e.g., a recommended article is close to the agent's views).

-Accordingly, we let the agent's utility for a horizon $K$ be:
+Accordingly, we let the agent $i$'s utility for a horizon $K$ be: